 A 2016 Dutch research paper aimed to understand the relationship between transformational leadership, employee proactivity, and growth mindset.
 The findings supported the notion that transformational leaders had a negative effect on employee engagement in cases where the employee demonstrated fixed mindset.
 I.e. those believing in the predisposition of intelligence or abilities

 As such, leaders who set out to empower employees to achieve results beyond their own expectations were somewhat wasting their time (and possibly making things worse) if the employees had a fixed mindset.
 Accordingly, growth mindset is identified as a key factor for driving employee engagement1; it’s the ‘source code’ for driving performance.

-By setting out a level learning playing field through initial and ongoing conversations, organisations can communicate that the interest in team members is less about their past achievements and more about the direction they are headed.
+By setting out a level learning playing field through initial and ongoing conversations, organizations can communicate that the interest in team members is less about their past achievements and more about the direction they are headed.